NowhereLog

 A quadratic equation of nn variables u1,,unu_1, \dots, u_n over GF(2)GF(2) has the form i,j[n]ai,juiuj=b\sum_{i, j \in [n]} a_{i,j} u_iu_j = b.
 A system of quadratic equations over GF(2)GF(2) is in QUADEQ if the system has a satisfying assignment u{0,1}nu \in \{0, 1\}^n.

 The polynomial-size proof of QUADEQ is simply the satisfying assignment of the variables uu, so QUADEQ is clearly in NP.
 To see that QUADEQ is NP-complete, it is easist to reduce from circuit-satisfiabily.
-We can assign a variable to represent the output of each gate in the circuit.
-Then
+We can assign a variable to represent the output of each gate in the circuit:

 • uk=uiujuk=uiuju_k = u_i \land u_j \quad \to \quad u_k = u_iu_j